Computer Operation and Internet Access Policy and Guidelines

 Copyright and Digital Millennium Act

-Materials published by the Tennessee Technology Center at Nashville are protected by the Digital Millennium Copyright Act.
+Materials published by the Tennessee College of Applied Technology Nashville are protected by the Digital Millennium Copyright Act.
 The DMCA also requires that the institution inform all computer and network users that downloading of copyrighted material is prohibited.
 In addition, Tennessee Code Annotated §49-7-1(c) specifies that the institution ensure that no copyrighted digital music or videos be downloaded using institutional resources.
 Any attempts to do so will result in appropriate actions.

 Violations of the policy will result in action by the appropriate institution office.
 Students who violate this policy will be referred to the Coordinator of Student Services for appropriate action.
 Employees who violate this policy may be subject to disciplinary measures imposed by their supervisor in conjunction with the institution’s administration.
 Violations of local, state or federal laws regarding unlawful access or use may be referred to the appropriate law enforcement officials for investigation and/or prosecution.